Joe-Thompson/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    When using sessions it will allow the user to access the entire site without having to send their information with every request for data.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    With bcrypt we are able to hash our passwords.

 - [ ] What does bcrypt do to slow down attackers?

+    Bcrypt will hash our passwords for so many rounds slowing down any attacks

 - [ ] What are the three parts of the JSON Web Token?

+    The three parts of a jwt are the header, the payload, and the signature.

 ## Minimum Viable Product